vikas723/Wipro-Next-Gen-Associate-FullStack-MERN-Training-Programs-VS-Code/Vikas Final MockTest Assessment/smart learn course/ReadMe.md

 9) Referech the mongodb databse to see the results

-10) To test the enrollemnt give the command npm test and all the test cases will be passed
+10) To test the enrollement give the command npm test and all the test cases will be passed

 Frontend run instructions: